marknokes/cache-using-gzip/src/readme.txt

 3. Search for the **Cache Using Gzip** plugin.
 4. Click on **Install Now** and wait until the plugin is installed successfully.
 5. Activate the plugin by clicking **Activate** now on the success page.
 6. If you're running WordPress on an Apache server, the .htaccess file should be modified on activation.
-If it wasn't, visit the plugin settings page (Tools => Cache Using Gzip) to download the reqired apache/nginx config rules.
+If it wasn't, visit the plugin settings page (Tools => Cache Using Gzip) to download the required apache/nginx config rules.
 7. Add the rules to your .htaccess or nginx.conf, if necessary.

 == Screenshots ==

 1. Main settings screen
 2. Single page cache link (pro feature)
+3. Page speed before
+4. Page speed after

 == Upgrade Notice ==